Metropolis Ancient City

 Turkish Travels – Metropolis, the Ancient City near Torbalı (6 minutes 29 seconds) October 2022

-Ministry of Culture & TourismMetropolis Archaeological Site English Website – Includes link to brochure
+Ministry of Culture & TourismMetropolis Archaeological Site English Website – Includes link to brochure.

 Turkish Museums – İzmir Metropolis Archaeological Site English Website